Linuxfabrik/monitoring-plugins/README.md

 ## Feedback from our Community

-A few comments on our monitoring plugins:
+A few comments about our monitoring plugins:

 > A well engineered, regularly updated and maintained collection of plugins.
 Specially focused on Linux servers/VMs and used at large scale by the company developing it.